-The DLCC uses no equipment containing chlorofluorocarbons, which are known to damage the ozone layer.
-Base building and food and beverage equipment use less damaging hydrochlorofluorocarbons and hydrofluorocarbons, which balance potential environmental impact with desired efficiency.
-The DLCC's weighted average refrigerant impact per ton is 32, much less than the threshold of 100 required by the LEED for Existing Buildings: O&M rating system6.
+The DLCC does not use equipment containing chlorofluorocarbons (CFCs), which are known to damage the ozone layer.
+Building and food and beverage equipment use less damaging hydrochlorofluorocarbons (HCFCs) and hydrofluorocarbons (HFCs), which balance potential environmental impact with desired efficiency.
+The DLCC's weighted average refrigerant impact per ton is 32, much less than the threshold of 100 required by the LEED[®] for Existing Buildings: O&M rating system.29